stevanmatovic/SpringEmailService/README.md

 How to run it:

--insert valid sending email address and password in application.properties and inside sendMimeMessageThymeLeaf method inside EmailServiceImpl
+-insert valid sending email address and password in application.properties

 -insert valid recieveng email address in EmailApplication